 It is operated by a not-for-profit company limited by guarantee authorised by the responsible minister.

-AFCA replaces the three existing EDR schemes of the Financial Ombudsman Service (FOS), the Credit and Investments Ombudsman (CIO) and Superannuation Complaints Tribunal (SCT) so that consumers have access to a single EDR scheme.
+AFCA replaces the three former EDR schemes of the Financial Ombudsman Service (FOS), the Credit and Investments Ombudsman (CIO) and Superannuation Complaints Tribunal (SCT) with the aim of providing consumers access to a single EDR scheme.

-- have higher monetary limits
+- has higher monetary limits

-ASIC has approved the AFCA Rules, which are effective for all complaints lodged with AFCA from 1 November 2018.
+ASIC approved the AFCA Rules, which are effective for all complaints lodged with AFCA from 1 November 2018.